-As your baby's brain, nervous system, muscles, and connections mature, his movements become more defined and stronger until you start to notice them for the first time.
+As your baby's brain, nervous system, muscles, and connections mature, their movements become more defined and stronger until you start to notice them for the first time.

 In the second trimester, your baby refines his movements and continues to add others to his repertoire, including:

-- The ability to change position in the uterus around 13 weeks; this involve rolls, somersaults, and alternating, stepping-like leg movements
+- The ability to change position in the uterus around 13 weeks; this involves rolls, somersaults, and alternating, stepping-like leg movements

 By the 20th week, all types of movements are developed, and your baby's activities grow stronger.

 First Felt Movements: Quickening